ospalh/anki-addons/_drafts/Local CSS and DIY night mode.md

   background-color: #ededff;
   font-size: 58px;}</code></pre></blockquote>

-<blockquote class=nb> The selector in the style file must be more
+<blockquote class="nb"> The selector in the style file must be more
 specific than the one used in the template in the collection.
 When a setup for <code>.card</code> is used in the template, the style file should use
 <code>.loc.card</code>, not just <code>.loc</code> </blockquote>